helxplatform/helx-ldap/README.md

 ## Quickstart

-Follow these steps to get the project up and running quickly using the provided Makefile targets and default settings.
+This Quickstart guide should help you set up the administrative environment, install and configure the LDAP server, provide connectivity to it (via port-forward) install extensions and configure to HeLx users, and verify functionality by adding a test user.
+Follow the steps below to get the project up and running using the provided Makefile targets and default settings.

 ### Prerequisites